The Roaming Parkers are not just world-travelers – we are also time-travelers!

 But our trip back in time didn’t end there!
 Our flight itinerary took us from Atlanta to Philadelphia, the birthplace of the American ideal.

 When we stepped off the plane in Greece, we plummeted back through Greek Orthodox Christian, Ottoman, Byzantine, Roman, and Greek antiquity all the way to the neolithic era.

 Living in a country where it is a real stretch to find anything older than about 1812 or perhaps 1776, it was dizzying to walk in and around buildings and examining artifacts (and even ephemera), some of which might have been 15 times older than our country!

 When you think of Manhattan, you might think of the bright lights of Times Square or the solemnity of the 9/11 Memorial, the crush and bustle of the Metro subway or the glorious promise of Lady Liberty.
 You probably don’t think about hiking and soaking in Revolutionary War history.
-But New York City even has that sort of attraction!
-Recently, […]
+But New York City even has […]

 Members of McComb’s Boy Scouts of America Troop #124 recently spent their Spring Break on a camping and hiking adventure at Shiloh Battlefield Park in southern Tennessee.
 The first day, the boys completed a 14-mile hike.
-They began at Fraley Field where the first shots were fired, past the infamous Hornet’s Nest and Bloody Pond, skirting the Indian mounds, then […]
+They began at Fraley Field where the first shots were fired, past the infamous Hornet’s Nest and Bloody Pond, […]

 Pain is temporary but Glory is forever – so the saying goes.
 Some years ago, before I’d ever visited and hiked at the battlefield at Shiloh Tennessee, people had told me that they could feel the spirits of the men who’d died there.
-I thought that was a bunch of malarkey, just people feeling what they wanted to feel but […]
+I thought that was a bunch of malarkey, just people feeling what […]